Strong-lensing rates of massive black hole binaries in LISA: Framework

 We see that if $y>1$ the two images are only slightly (de)-magnified which is the weak lensing regime, and if $y<1$ both images can be greatly magnified which is the strong lensing regime.
+Predicting other image multiplicities, such as four or five images, requires different lens mass profiles.

 As we can see in Eq.\ (\ref{mags}), the magnifications depend on the location of the source, which is assumed to have a cumulative probability distribution\footnote{We quote the cumulative distribution since this is used to sample $y$ by performing a uniform inverse sampling.} of the form